 Finally, hemlines crept up slightly past the ankle, making walking less of a chore—unfortunately, this coincided with a trend for "hobble skirts," a style popularized by designer Paul Poiret that was narrow through the ankle and sometimes banded below the knee, constricting women's movement and sometimes leading to injury.
 While this fad mercifully did not stick around for long, the more practical duster coats and lace-up boots of the era are echoed in fashion today.

 While the American public was reeling from the Great Depression, the silver screen became a welcome site of escapism.
 There, film icons like Bette Davis, Jean Harlow, and Joan Crawford dazzled in glamorous gowns and tailored skirt suits.
-The silhouette was long and lean, in part thanks to the popularisation of Madeleine Vionnet's bias cut, a technique that allows fabric to drape over the body.
+The silhouette was long and lean, in part thanks to the popularization of Madeleine Vionnet's bias cut, a technique that allows fabric to drape over the body.

 Hemlines crept ever northward in the '60s, and ground zero for the shift was designer Mary Quant's London boutique, Bazaar. ''If I didn't make them short enough, the Chelsea girls, who had wonderful legs, would get out the scissors and shorten the skirts themselves,'' she later told the The New York Times.
 At the time, they were controversial, but clearly the naysayers were ultimately overpowered.
-Additionally, two of the most popular hues of the Space Age were—appropriately—white and silver, two colour trends that were the result of advancements in fabric technology.
+Additionally, two of the most popular hues of the Space Age were—appropriately—white and silver, two color trends that were the result of advancements in fabric technology.
 André Courrèges's signature optical white, for instance, was enabled by the introduction of a new bleach in the late '60s, according to historian Valérie Guillaume.

 Jeans got wider, heels got taller, and synthetic fabrics flooded fashion stores during the '70s.
 In New York, Halston's coterie of Studio 54–dwelling cool girls brought disco trends like Lurex halter tops and palazzo pants to the mainstream, while on the other side of the Atlantic especially, the punk scene thrived, led by Vivienne Westwood and Malcolm McLaren in tattered T-shirts and safety-pinned plaid.